© 2021 All rights reserved heartbeat for africa

 Jeff Wesley is married to Julie Wesley and the father of two daughters.
 He currently is an Airline Captain with Southwest Airlines in the United States.
 He holds a Bachelor’s Degree in Economics from the United States Air Force Academy and a Master of Arts Degree in Business from Webster University.
 Jeff entered active duty with the United States Air Force in 1984.
-He initially flew the T-38 fighter trainer while serving as a flight instructor for undergraduate pilot training.
+He initially flew the T-38 Talon while serving as a flight instructor for undergraduate pilot training.
 Later in his career he flew the A-10 fighter aircraft.
-After 14 years on active duty he transitioned to the Air Force Reserves working as an admissions officer for his alma mater the U.S. Air Force Academy.
+After 15 years on active duty he transitioned to the Air Force Reserves working as an admissions officer for his alma mater the U.S. Air Force Academy.
 He retired from the Air Force as a Lt.
 Colonel in August 2006.
 Jeff was raised in a Christian home and today is a committed Christian living out his faith with the hope and vision to make our world different by serving and ministering to people in West Africa.

 President and principal owner of Copygraphix, LLC.
 Copygraphix, is the largest locally owned provider of office equipment in Southern Arizona.
 June was born in Pittsburgh, PA and raised in Youngstown, OH.
 She initially chose a communications business career path and worked at a radio station, a CBS radio/TV affiliate, during and after high school.

 She later expanded her career in marketing administration with American Aviation which later became Grumman American and Gulfstream American.
 During her ten year span in general aviation, June enjoyed working with manufacturing, managing a flight training program and coordinating with dealers to market light aircraft.
 June relocated to Tucson, Arizona in 1983 and became Manager of Communications with Hughes Aircraft Corporation.
 In June, 1985 she purchased Copygraphix, Inc. a dealer for Konica Minolta copiers.
 Copygraphix has enjoyed over 25 years as a highly successful business in Tucson Arizona.
 June is involved in many volunteer projects.
 She is the past chair for Tucson Women and Children, past president of a local service sorority and volunteer for many local projects.
 June is the treasurer and a director of the Heartbeat for Africa Foundation Board of Directors and is a member of the Tucson Airport Authority.
 She is a strong Christian who lives out her faith each day both in the community and as a business owner.
 She developed the mission and vision of her company which is to honor and glorify God by living out core values which will foster a culture to best serve her clients, employees and their families.
 She also is committed and is working on a team helping to transform a local Tucson neighborhood and is involved in starting several partnerships with local business owners to partner with business owners in Africa.

 Greg Lynch is the President and co-owner of ECVS, Inc., an engineering and quality sciences consulting business supporting pharmaceutical and biotech clients world-wide.
 Greg lives with his wife, Beth, in Tucson, Arizona and has two grown sons, David and Jonathan.
 He received a bachelor’s degree in Chemical Engineering from Colorado State University in 1984.